Sompting Abbotts Preparatory School: Sompting Abbotts House

-The main school is housed in Sompting Abbotts House which was originally called Sompting Manor.
+The main school was housed in Sompting Abbotts House which was originally called Sompting Manor.

-Sompting Abbotts and the estate around it is believed to have been inhabited since the Neolithic period.
+Sompting Abbotts and the surrounding estate is believed to have been inhabited since the Neolithic period.
 The line of the original Chichester–Brighton Roman road runs through the school parkland.

 Following the dissolution of the monasteries by Henry VIII, Sompting Manor was granted in 1540 to Thomas Howard, Duke of Norfolk.

 In 1814, Princess Caroline, wife of the Prince of Wales (later King George IV), stayed at the manor on one of her royal visits to Worthing.
 It followed a stay in the town during her troubled marriage.

 The next day, she sailed to France from Lancing.